Ahasuerus Fromanteel: Pendulum clocks

 Pendulum clock (1657) invented by Christiaan Huygens, later adapted by Fromanteel for sale in England (1658).
 Exhibit in the Museum Boerhaave in Leiden.

 In 1657 Ahasuerus's son John Fromanteel began studying pendulum clocks, invented by Christiaan Huygens (1656).
 Before the invention of the pendulum clock, timepieces were accurate to only within ten to fifteen minutes a day.
 The use of the pendulum made for near frictionless time keeping, ensuring that the mechanism lost measurement of only a few seconds a day: a sixty-fold improvement.
 It was termed a "horological breakthrough".
 This revolution in time keeping could be said to have caused industrial espionage on a grand scale.
 Although claimed by Samuel L. Macey to have caused "industrial espionage on a grand scale" it has been argued by Theodore M. Porter, that Macey fails to conform with the normal writings associated with history.
 That Macey can be accused of rambling and quite often losing the point of an argument he is trying to make.
 Therefore, there is not much academic scholarship to be associated with Macey's argument that Fromanteel was guilty of any form of espionage.

 Following a trip to the Netherlands John and Ahasuerus implemented the new, more accurate pendulum technology.
 Fromanteel became the first maker of pendulum clocks in England, although this distinction has also been claimed by horologists Richard Harris and Robert Hooke.
 Precise measurement of time was critical for disciplines including maritime navigation and astronomy.
-Fromanteel used the design for regulating steeple and domestic clocks and sold them from the family house in Southwark and at the a shop in Lothbury, which had been a famous retailer of clocks for more than a hundred years.
+Fromanteel used the design for regulating steeple and domestic clocks and sold them from the family house in Southwark and at a shop in Lothbury, which had been a famous retailer of clocks for more than a hundred years.
 The Fromanteel family sold also weight-driven clocks, watches that needed only a single annual winding and a variety of domestic and industrial engines, selling to the city of Norwich one of his patent fire engines.